teejlab/API-Risk-Assessment-Framework/docs/report_book/3_ds_methods.md

 ## 3.1 Available Data

 The dataset provided by TeejLab contains around 2,000 observations of Hypertext Transfer Protocol (HTTP) Requests via third-party APIs.
 Each row of data represents the full HTTP request made by *TeejLab Services* to the third-party API endpoint, which are also annotated with the level of severity (i.e. High, Medium, Low).
 The overview of the datasets is shown in {ref}`Table 1 <table-1>` and the detailed description of the dataset is introduced in {ref}`Table 2 <table-2>`.
-There are 17 features, five of which are to identify the API, eight are categorical variables, three are text variables, one is binary and the target is an ordinal variable.
+There are 18 features, four of which are to identify the API, nine are categorical variables, four are text variables, one is binary and the target is an ordinal variable.

 ```{table} : The statistical summary of the dataset
 :name: table-1